By Karyn Greenstreet

 We all know there are two personality styles that are polar opposites of each others, right?

 I wish it were that simple.

 Sometimes people will be strongly to one side or the other on that continuum, but often people exhibit mixed tendencies, especially in a trusted group setting where there is rapport among the members.
 For example, an introvert might be shy around new people, but very gregarious around his mastermind group where he’s been brainstorming for six months.

 An introvert gets energy by being alone, and expends energy when in a group setting, like a mastermind group.
 Being an introvert doesn’t mean a person is shy; it means he needs quiet time alone to process the outcome of the mastermind group meetings and recharge his batteries before he wants to get back into the group mode again.
 He finds it helpful to talk through a problem with the group, but he likes to have thought through the problem on his own first.

 An extrovert gains energy when she is out in the world, especially brainstorming with a group of people.
 She’s excited to share ideas and to process her thoughts verbally in the group.
-Sometimes she gets her best ideas while talking through a problem with others.
+She often gets her best ideas while talking through a problem with others.
 Sometimes as she’s talking, she comes up with her own solutions before the group brainstorms together.
 The act of talking clarifies and organizes things in her mind.
 Though she can prepare in advance before the meeting, some of her best insights come during the meeting itself.